 What should I bring to a show?

-Beyond the obvious need of your product, it is crucial to have good line sheets to hand out, order forms, a lot of business cards and any other promotional items you think people may enjoy to help them remember your brand or booth.
+Beyond the obvious need of your product, it is crucial to have good line sheets to hand out, order forms, a lot of business cards which can be printed with the use of services like printing dublin and any other promotional items you think people may enjoy to help them remember your brand or booth.
 I had bookmarkers to give away but it was mostly line sheets and business cards being given away.
 They are there to buy and although stickers and buttons may be great at a live selling event, they don’t have the same impact with this crowd.
 The industry standard in regards to your shirts is to bring mediums.
 I brought two full runs of my collection on medium and also brought one full size run of a design in case they wanted to see what a 2X or XS looked like.

 What is a line sheet?